 Because of our size, the complexity of our products, and the depth, breadth, and evolution of our supply chain, it can be difficult to identify suppliers upstream from our first tier (direct) suppliers.
-Accordingly, we identify direct suppliers that supply products to us that may contain Conflict Minerals.
+Accordingly, we identify direct suppliers that supply products to us that may contain conflict minerals.
 We pursue smelter identification using the CFSI CMRT.
-We participate in the CFSI as an integral part of our supply chain identification and due diligence and risk assessment processes.
+We leverage our membership in the CFSI as an integral part of our supply chain identification and due diligence and risk assessment processes.